Passau (district)

-Passau is a Landkreis (district) in the southeast of Bavaria.
+Passau is a Landkreis (district) in the southeast of Bavaria, Germany.
 It encloses the city of Passau geographically from two sides.
 Neighboring districts are (from the east clockwise) Rottal-Inn, Deggendorf, Freyung-Grafenau.
 To the south it borders Austria.

 History

 Archaeological findings prove that the area was settled more than 7000 years ago.

-In 1971 the district was created by merging the previous districts Wegscheid, Vilshofen, Griesbach (Rottal) and parts of the districts Pfarrkirchen and Eggenfelden.
-The city's original name was Batava (also known as Batavia) in Roman times.
+The city of Passau's name in Roman times was Batava (also known as Batavia).
 Passau survived three major fires, the biggest one being the all-destructive fire from 1662.
-After much of the city had burned down, bishops rebuilt it in Baroque style.
-To this day, massive cathedrals such as the St. Stephan's Dom (Dom means "cathedral" in German) stun visitors from all over the world.
-St. Stephan houses the world's largest church organ.
+After much of the city had burned down, bishops rebuilt it in the Baroque style.
+Massive cathedrals such as the St. Stephan's Dom (Dom means "cathedral" in German) survive and impress visitors from all over the world.
+St. Stephan's Dom houses the world's largest church organ outside the United States.

+In 1971 the Passau district was created by merging the previous districts, Wegscheid, Vilshofen, Griesbach (Rottal), and parts of the districts of Pfarrkirchen and Eggenfelden.